 Objective: To effect of alcohol on the electrocardiogram in Jimma town, Southwest Ethiopia.

-Recommendation: Health promotion interventions should aim to prevent cardiovascular system diseases and regular screening in
+Recommendation: Health promotion interventions should aim to prevent cardiovascular system diseases and regular screening in community.

 The 12-lead electrocardiogram (ECG) is a low-cost and readily

 information (2).
 After its introduction into clinical practice, the

 electrocardiogram (ECG) remains one of the most commonly used

 ECG changes may occur in chronic alcoholic persons without any corresponding cardiomyopathy.
 Excessive consumption of alcohol in the absence of underlying organic heart disease may produce electrocardiogram abnormalities(4).
 Binge drinking and continued alcohol use in large amounts are associated with many health problems, including: High blood pressure, stroke, and other heart-related diseases(1).
 Harmful effects of heavy alcohol drinking increased risk for heart muscle disease (i.e., alcoholic cardiomyopathy), increased risk for disturbed heart rhythm (i.e., arrhythmia), increased risk for high blood pressure and increased risk for hemorrhagic stroke (5).
 Alcohol dependence is a common problem being diagnosed in up to 25% outpatient hospitalized patients(6).